-Comment: Acne received two complaints in the last financial year, one related to harassment and one related to discrimination.
+Comment: Acne received one complaint and had one open complaint from last financial year.
 Acne addressed the complaints in accordance with the Fair Wear complaint procedure and planned audits to verify remediation.
 In its analysis of the situation, the company realised that the root cause of both complaints was related to worker-management dialogue.
-It therefore focused its remediation on improving the internal mechanism and will plan training on the topic going forward.
+It therefore focused its remediation on improving the internal mechanism and planned training on the topic.